bryant-finney/fix-pr-title/README.md

 # Copy the configuration file to the root of the repository
 cp .vscode/action-pr-titles.code-workspace action-pr-titles.code-workspace

-# Open the workspace in VSCode
+# Open the workspace in Visual Studio Code
 code action-pr-titles.code-workspace
 ```